Medea's Exit

 Fion Gunn

-Irish artist Fion Gunn delves into the human experience in her work.
-With a portfolio that ranges from mixed media painting, to sculpture and installation, Fion’s art is a vast exploration of existence across time, subject and medium.
-Fion incorporates landscapes, urban motifs, figures and surrealist elements into her work, and in doing so the artist weaves continuous narratives that comment on so many different aspects of the human condition.
-Looking at both the past and the future, Fion seeks to create art that is inclusive and far-reaching, speaking to people from all walks of life.
+Diaspora Irish artist Fion Gunn delves into the human experience in her work.
+With a portfolio that ranges from mixed media painting, to sculpture and installation, Fion's art is a vast exploration of existence across time, subject and medium.
+Fion incorporates landscapes, urban motifs, figures and surrealist elements into her work, and in doing so, the artist weaves continuous narratives that comment on the many aspects of the human condition.
+Looking at the past and to the future, Fion seeks to create inclusive and far-reaching art that resonates with people from all walks of life.

 Fion Gunn’s Education and Career

-Fion grew up in Ireland and studied at Crawford College of Art & Design before moving to France to spend a post-graduate year at the Ecole des Beaux-Arts Supérieure de Nancy.
-Fion now lives in London and exhibits her paintings globally.
-Fion was the first Irish artist to have a public art commission in China for the city of Zhangjiakou and has done residencies in Tate Exchange Liverpool, Baltic Art Center in Poland and RedGate Gallery in China.
+Fion grew up in Ireland and studied at Crawford College of Art & Design before moving to France to spend a post-graduate year at École des Beaux-Arts Supérieure de Nancy.
+She remained in France for four years, exhibiting regularly.
+Fion now lives in London but exhibits her paintings globally.
+Fion was the first Irish artist to have a public art commission in China for the city of Zhangjiakou and the first Artist in Residence at the Institute of Irish Studies, Liverpool.
+She has had residencies at Tate Exchange Liverpool, Museum of Childhood Ireland, Baltic Art Center, Poland, and RedGate Gallery, Beijing.

 Recent Work